AEM-X/aem-sdk-setup/README.md

 1. Fork the repository and create your branch.
 2. Install dependencies with `npm install`.
-3. Run `npm test` and `npm run lint` before submitting a pull request.
+3. Run `npm run format:check` and `npm run lint` before submitting a pull request.
+4. Run `npm test`.

 ## Publishing